RWTH-OS/memlab/README.md

-# memlab: memory latency and benchmark
+# memlab: A memory latency and bandwidth benchmark

 ```
 	memlab - MEMory Latency And Benchmark